IshmaelRogers/Kuka-Arm/README.md

 6. Use the DH parameters to calculate the distance between each joint
 7. Use the the law of Cosine to calculate theta 2 and 3.

-Inverse orientation - calculating the last 3 jpint angles that are responsible for orienting the end-effector
+Inverse orientation - calculating the last 3 joint angles that are responsible for orienting the end-effector

 8. Use the individual DH transforms to calculate the resultant transform
 NOTE: The Roll Pitch Yaw rotations between the base_link and the gripper_link must be equal to the product of the individual rotations between respective links